 The Manufacturing Engineering Technology program outcomes have been mapped to the a-k ABET outcomes.
 These are listed below for reference.
 An engineering technology program must demonstrate that graduates have:

-In addition to the eleven a-k outcomes there are three outcomes identified through the ABET Manufacturing Engineering Technology specific criteria.
+In addition to the eleven a-k outcomes there are two outcomes identified through the ABET Manufacturing Engineering Technology specific criteria.
 These have been defined as below.

 Summary of Student Learning Outcomes